Meng Wanzhou's rise through the ranks at Huawei

 Since then, Huawei has grown into the world's biggest supplier of network gear for phone and internet companies.
 The company also makes smartphones and has been the second-leading seller for two consecutive quarters, behind Samsung and ahead of Apple, according to IDC.
 (Apple tends to be strongest in the current, holiday quarter.)

 Meng has risen up the ranks as the company has grown.
 She held a variety of finance and accounting roles, including CFO of Huawei Hong Kong and president of the accounting management department, before taking on her current roles.
 According to a company bio, Meng has been involved in a number of Huawei restructuring moves, including centralizing and improving its finance and accounting departments as the company expanded.
+She was named to the company's board in 2011 and named one of four vice chairs this past March.

 Meng was detained by Canadian authorities in Vancouver as she was changing flights last Saturday — the same day that Presidents Donald Trump and Xi Jinping agreed to a trade truce in Buenos Aires, Argentina.